andreigi/oliodigest/_posts/2019-06-28-why-i-use-default-ichimoku-kinko-hyo-settings-for-trading.md

 categories: [trading, technical analysis]
 ---

-Why I use default Ichimoku Kinko Hyo settings for trading

 People ask me from time to time why I use the standard settings so now I will explain myself so that I will not repeat again.

 I don’t recommend Ichimoku for newbie traders.
 Because it’s like driving a car without knowing how and why the engine works or why brakes work